joaquinOnSoft/OTExploreExcelImporter/README.md

  * **skip**: Flag to indicate that this file must be ignored or not.
 Valid values: true, false
  * **format**: (Optional) Date format to apply on a data fields.
 [Check valid formats](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)

+### Field Handlers

+Field Handlers are classes that extends *com.opentext.explore.importer.excel.fieldhandlers.AbstractFieldHandler* and set a Solr field based on a information contained in a given Excel row.

+#### com.opentext.explore.importer.excel.fieldhandlers.FieldHandlerConcat
+Concatenate the value of the input fields and assign the value to the output fields.

+#### com.opentext.explore.importer.excel.fieldhandlers.FieldHandlerCopy
+Copy the value of the 1st input field and assign the value to all the output fields.

+### Configuration example
 This **excel_mapping.json** file shows an example:

 ```json